FUNPACK

 • NewLevels As above

-• ParentValues: A comma-separated list of expressions on parent variables, defining conditions which should trigger child-value replacement.
+• ParentValues: A comma-separated list of expressions on parent data-field, defining conditions which should trigger child-value replacement.

-• ChildValues: A comma-separated list of values to insert into the variable when the corresponding expression in ParentValues evaluates to true.
+• ChildValues: A comma-separated list of values to insert into the data-field when the corresponding expression in ParentValues evaluates to true.

-• Clean: A comma-separated list of cleaning functions to apply to the variable.
+• Clean: A comma-separated list of cleaning functions to apply to the data-field.

 Output